sachin-acharya-projects/Phising_Page/README.md

 ## Disclamier
 _____
-This project is only for educational purpose and any misuses of this repository should have no ties with me.
+This project is only for educational purposes and any misuse of this repository should have no ties with me.

 ## Installation
 ### Installation